eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 You can also use `traci.simulation.writeMessage` to put custom messages into the bottom message window.

 ## Display a custom Logo in the simulation View
-The [background immages (decals)](#showing_background_images) support attribute `screenRelative` to place an object relative to the screen rather than the network.
+The [background images (decals)](#showing_background_images) support attribute `screenRelative` to place an object relative to the screen rather than the network.
 This allows to place a logo in a fixed position.

 ## Showing routes and route-related information